johnbayko/hicp/docs/hicp.rst

     This value can be ignored.

   "selection":
-    Modifies how a "scroll" presentation is displayed, or the number of items displayed in a dropdown list when selecting one.
+    Modifies how "scroll" or "toggle" presentation is displayed, or the number of items displayed in a dropdown list without scrolling when selecting one.

     This is a suggestion, and can be adjusted by the user agent if it's large (e.g. past end of display) or small (e.g. minimum of 3).